Isak Elbogen: Personal and family life

-He married Friederike Pokorny (1825; Jičín, Bohemia – 1906; Schloss Thalheim, Kapelln, Austria).
+He married Friederike Pokorny.
 They had a son, Guido Elbogen, who went into banking and became President of the Anglo-Austrian Bank in Vienna.
 Guido's son Heinrich was a sports shooter who represented Austria in the 1912 Summer Olympics.
 Guido's daughter Jenny Weleminsky was an Esperantist and translator, whose work was published in the Budapest Esperanto-language magazine, Literatura Mondo.